gntlmnoffice/archlinux-guide/settings.md

 ```
 awful.spawn.once("xset s activate")
 ```
->Note: For some reason this doesn't work if I put it on the `.xinitrc` file.
+>Issue: This doesn't work if I put it on the `.xinitrc` file.
->Note: For some reason this spaws every time I reload awesome instead of once.
+>Issue: It spawns every time I reload awesome instead of once.
+>Issue: It renders awesome for a second before showing the locker.

 ##### Custom screensaver for XSecureLock
 - Create the file `/usr/lib/xsecurelock/saver_custom` with the following content: